J-Soriano/J-Soriano/README.md

 # Hello, I'm John
 <a href="https://www.linkedin.com/in/jsorianotech/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-A problem-solving IT professional with a passion for Cyber Security.
+IT Specialist with a passion for expanding expertise in Cyber Security and Cloud technologies.

-## Objective

-My journey in my IT career has led me to develop a passion for Cyber Security.
-I am eager to make a transition to this field, specificalyl aiming to join a Security Operation Center (SOC) as a Tier 1 Analyst.

-## Skills
+## Projects
 <Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards>

 | Skill                                         | Associated Project         |